adalessio84/CircuitPython-1/README.md

 code that allows it to count up by one on the LCD if the button is pressed.
 The most difficult part was trying to do it without an excessive use of time.sleep

+In this assignment I used a photo interupter to print the number of interupts o nthe srial monitor.
+It was a bit difficult to not get it to just print out random interupt numbers.